Potaeeatsthis/Unified-Surveillance-Analytics-Platform/README.md

 * `vehicle.py`: The main script for vehicle detection and recognition.
 * `people.py`: The script responsible for person detection and identification.
 * `crowd.py`: Handles the logic for crowd density analysis and heatmap generation.
-* `multi-vehicle.py`: Likely an enhanced or multi-camera script for the vehicle system.

 Each module is designed to be self-contained with its own Dockerfile (`*.Dockerfile`), environment variables (`*.env`), and Python requirements (`*.requirements.txt`), making it easy to build and deploy.

-### Getting Started

-This project is containerized using Docker for simplified setup and deployment.

-1.  **Build the Docker Images:**
-    The `build.sh` script can be used to build the necessary Docker images for each service.
-    ```sh
-    ./build.sh
-    ```

-2.  **Configure Environment Variables:**
-    Update the `.env` files for each module (`vehicle.env`, `people.env`, `crowd.env`) with the necessary configurations, such as camera stream URLs, API keys, or database credentials.

-3.  **Run the Services:**
-    Once built, you can run each service as a Docker container.
-For example, to run the vehicle detection service:
-    ```sh
-    docker run --rm --env-file vehicle.env vehicle-service:latest
-    ```
-    *(Note: You might use Docker Compose in a full production setup to manage these services together.)*

-## Future Improvements

-While the system is functional, there's always room for growth.
-The most challenging part of this project was designing the core logic, and I'm keen to make it even better.
-My future goals for this project include:

-* **Optimizing the Logic:** Refactoring the core detection and tracking logic for greater efficiency and accuracy.
-* **Improving Scalability:** Implementing a more robust multi-camera handling system and potentially using a message queue (like RabbitMQ or Kafka) for inter-service communication.
-* **Advanced Analytics:** Expanding the density analysis to provide predictive insights, such as forecasting peak crowd times.

 Thank you for checking out this project!